jrvieira/juzt/README.md

 let e = null
 try { throwanerror() } catch (err) { e = err }
-if ( juzt.test('this should be an error', e instanceof Error) ) {
+// just tests return true on pass and false on fail if ( juzt.test('this should be an error', e instanceof Error) ) {
 	juzt.test('with the correct type and message', e.name === 'ReferenceError' && e.message === 'throwanerror is not defined')
 }